deckeraa/pouchdb-fx/README.md

 To pass options listed in the [PouchDB API][https://pouchdb.com/api.html], use the :options keyword and TODO

-Databases are referred to in the :db field using a database name which can be either a string or a keyword.
+Databases are referred to in the :db field using a database name which must be a string.
+Keyword database names are not supported at this time.

 You don't need to create a database before using it.
 The first time you dispatch a :pouchdb event with a db name, the library will create the PouchDB object and cache it locally for subsequent uses during the session.